Creating the website navigation menu

 In case you want to go a step further, you can use the Conditional Menus plugin to display different menus when specific conditions are met.
 For example, when a visitor ends up on the Shop page, you can choose to display product categories instead of the default menu items (Homepage, About, Contact, etc.).
 To learn how to achieve this result, you can read this in-depth article.

 How do I create an un-clickable parent tab for my sub-menu?

-To create a menu item that is not clickable but will still contain sub-menus items, just add a Custom Links menu item and add a # symbol in the “Link Address (URL)” field.
+To create a menu item that is not clickable but will still contain sub-menus items, click on the Custom Links option and add a # symbol in the URL field.

 Showing items only to logged in/out users

 Some links only make sense if a user is logged in or not.
 For example, you definitely want to show the Log In button only if a user is not already logged in on your website.
 To do that, we will use the flexible Nav Menu Roles plugin, which will add some controls for each menu item in Appearance → Menus.

 Once you install and activate the plugin, navigate to Appearance → Customize → Menus → select a menu item, and change its Display mode.
 You can choose to show it to logged-in users, logged-out users, or everyone.